CyberTrackerConservation/ctdoc/_pages/classic/faq.md

 ### What mobile devices does CyberTracker support?

-CyberTracker supports Windows Mobile and Android devices.
-If you bought a device in the last 5 years that runs Windows Mobile/CE or Android, then it will probably work.
-However, we currently do require touch screen support, so Smart phones without touch screens are not supported.
+CyberTracker supports Windows Mobile, Android and iOS devices.
+If you bought a device in the last 5 years that runs Android or iOS then it will probably work.
+Smart phones without touch screens are not supported.

-### Can I collect data with both Windows Mobile and Android devices at the same time?
+### Can I collect data with both iOS and Android devices at the same time?

 Yes.
 You won't be able to tell which data came from which device (unless you want to).